alkimcevik/Turbine/README.md

  Click on the Green arrow next to the 'test_' files or right click anywhere and choose 'Run'.

+ ## Github Actions CI/CD

+ Click on the "Actions" tab at the top of the repository.

+ Select the workflow you want to run from the list of workflows on the left.

+ Click the "Run workflow" button on the right.

  # Note

  To test the mobile tests in 'test_mobile.py', the test should be run with --mobile command on terminal, for instance: